 How Much Does It Cost To Sell on WeChat?

 Foreign companies generally seek help from 3rd parties to establish a local web-presence, create WeChat stores, and market the products.
-Even if this might be cheaper compared to selling on Tmall, for example, monthly fees can still be in the thousands or even tens of thousands of US dollars.
+Even if this might be cheaper compared to selling on Tmall’s online sales platform, for example, monthly fees can still be in the thousands or even tens of thousands of US dollars.

 As with Tmall and JD, hosted e-commerce platforms don’t accept all sellers that approach them.
 Having some kind of brand presence in China, sufficient finances, and a robust plan is normally the baseline.

-If you want to sell directly to consumers, Taobao is a great platform for you.
-Taobao is an online marketplace operating on a consumer-to-consumer (C2C) model, enabling individuals and smaller businesses to sell their products online via their own stores.
-Taobao's user base is known to be more price-sensitive than TMall and JD, making it the ultimate go-to platform for low to medium end consumer goods of all kinds.
+If you want to sell directly to consumers, Taobao is a great online store platform for you.
+Taobao is one of the e-commerce websites that operates on a consumer-to-consumer (C2C) model, enabling individuals and smaller businesses to sell their products online via their own stores.
+Taobao's user base is known to be more price-sensitive than TMall and JD, making it the ultimate go-to online store platform for low to medium end consumer goods of all kinds.

-Unlike selling your products via TMall or JD, opening up your own Taobao store isn't as expensive.
+Unlike selling your products via TMall or JD's e-commerce websites, opening up your own Taobao store isn't as expensive.
 This means that you can test your products in the market with low financial risk Not only that, but it is also fairly easy to create an account on Taobao to sell products, even for small businesses.

 “If you can imagine it, you can probably find it on Taobao.”

-That said, it is particularly well known for clothing, jewellery, accessories and computer hardware.
+That said, Taobao’s online store platform is particularly well known for clothing, jewellery, accessories and computer hardware.

 How Much Does It Cost To Sell on Taobao?